mvanthoor/rustic-book/src/engine/detecting_fide_draws.md

 ## Draw by insufficient material rule

+> Note: If you are only implementing the UCI protocol, then you can omit
+> this function.
+It is only needed for the XBoard protocol to be able to
+> claim draw by insufficient material under the FIDE rules.
+The engine also
+> has a function called *sufficient_material_to_force_checkmate()*, which
+> is used while searching and can score drawn positions, which is
+> sufficient for UCI.

 There is a rule in chess which is often misunderstood: draw by insufficient material.
 It seems simple: if none of the players have enough material on the board to checkmate the king, a draw can be claimed.
 However, this is